cloudfoundry/docs-buildpacks/README.md

     Do not capitalize compatible and do hyphenate CF-compatible.
     No need to add buildpack at the end because the "B" in CNB stands for "buildpack".
     It does not stand for "bundle" as I originally thought).

++ Do not use variables to represent "product-names" in these files.
+  The buildpacks are not proprietary but belong to Cloud Foundry.